ASM Level Checks for Optimal Seizure Control During Pregnancy

 Proper monitoring of ASM levels allows for timely adjustments to promote the patient's seizure control and well-being throughout pregnancy.

-When Levels Warrant Anti-seizure Medication (ASM) Dosage Increases
+When Levels Warrant Anti-Seizure Medication (ASM) Dosage Increases

 For most medications, dosage increases are typically recommended under any of the following conditions: